Letters: Auckland deadwood beware

 On Wayne Brown

-As a backseat driver Simon Wilson will make sure Wayne Brown keeps his eyes on the road.
+As a backseat driver, Simon Wilson will make sure Wayne Brown keeps his eyes on the road.
+James Gregory, Parnell.

 On airfare